 Sexual Abuse Lawsuits Against Churches

-Recently, victims of sexual abuse within a church or involving clergy had limited recourse.
+Recently, victims of sexual abuse within a church or involving clergy have had limited recourse.
 Often, filing a civil lawsuit was unfeasible due to the expiration of the statute of limitations, as too much time had elapsed.

 However, contemporary laws are easing this situation.
 Many states have revised their laws to either remove or extend the statute of limitations for sexual abuse claims in civil court.
 Some states have completely abolished the statute of limitations in lawsuits concerning child sexual abuse.
 Furthermore, the mounting evidence indicating that church authorities were aware of the abuse and attempted to conceal it has led to the churches themselves becoming viable defendants in such cases.

 The spotlight has primarily focused on sexual abuse claims associated with the Catholic Church.
 While the Catholic Church has been the subject of a significant number of sexual abuse lawsuits, clergy sexual abuse claims extend beyond Catholic institutions.
 Numerous other religious denominations and organizations have encountered allegations of clergy sexual abuse.
 Revelations of sexual abuse within the United Methodist Church and the Southern Baptist Convention have brought to light similar issues within these institutions.
-The Church of Jesus Christ of Latter-day Saints faces similar challenges in this regard.
+The Church of Jesus Christ of Latter-day Saints faces similar challenges.

 Who Can File a Sexual Abuse Lawsuit Against the LDS Church?